rdunlop/unicycling-registration/README.md

   - `sudo service start nginx`
 - At this point, point your DNS to this server, so that all requests go through this server

+Redis Configuration:
+- Adjust the redis.conf file so that it has a maxmemory of 256000000, and a eviction policy of volatile-lru.
+- Redis says: "WARNING overcommit_memory is set to 0!
+Background save may fail under low memory condition.
+To fix this issue add 'vm.overcommit_memory = 1' to /etc/sysctl.conf and then reboot or run the command 'sysctl vm.overcommit_memory=1' for this to take effect."
+- Read http://redis.io/topics/admin ...perhaps disable huge pages?

 SSL Certificates
 ----------------